StackHawk

 To see how to configure your own Log4Shell test, check out the docs here.

-You can also use ZAP to check running applications for the presence of the Log4J vulnerability using the newly released Active Scan check and setting up OAST services with ZAP as per this ZAP Blog Post.
+You can also use ZAP to check running applications for the presence of the Log4J vulnerability using the newly released Log4J Test Plugin and setting up OAST services with ZAP as per the ZAP blog post.

 Scott Gerlach | December 11, 2021